Oluwapelumi-ar/javaScriptDOM/citizensInJs.md

 *Second Class Citizens in JavaScript*

-Second Class citizenship in javascript refers to an entity which the vakue can be passed as a parameter but can neither be returned from a function nor be assigned to a variable.
+Second Class citizenship in javascript refers to an entity which the value can be passed as a parameter but can neither be returned from a function nor be assigned to a variable.